unraid/docs/docs/unraid-os/manual/docker-management.md

 Once the download is complete, the application is started automatically.
-To interact with your application, we begin by clicking on the icon visible on the Docker page of the unRAID web interface or on the icon for the docker on the dashboard page.
+To interact with your application, we begin by clicking on the icon visible on the Docker page of the Unraid web interface or on the icon for the docker on the dashboard page.
 Doing so will make a context menu appear with multiple options: